-In this article we’ll take a look at the basic ways to fix Error 1722: The RPC server is unavailable when performing replication between Active Directory domain controllers.
-You can face the error both in the domain controller logs and when trying to start or check the replication status using the repadmin utility.
+In this section we’ll take a look at the basic ways to fix Active Directory replication Error 1722: The RPC server is unavailable when syncing changes between domain controllers.
+You can face the error both in the domain controller event logs and when trying to start or check the replication status using the repadmin tool.

-For example, you decided to check the current status of Active Directory domain controllers with the command:
+For example, you want to check the current status of Active Directory domain controllers with the command:

 Let’s consider the typical reasons for such an error:

-- The domain controller is in the offline state (or broken);
+- The domain controller is offline (or broken);

-- Changes have been made to the network or new firewall rules have been added to block the AD replication traffic;
+- Changes have been made to the network, or new Windows Defender Firewall rules have been added to block the AD replication traffic;

 - Incorrect DNS configuration on domain controllers, or invalid DNS records;